cmakkaya/eks-monitoring-with-anteon/README.md

 * 11.4.
 Viewing The Interactions Between The Resources in The K8s Cluster Using the Anteon Service Map
 * 11.5.
 Viewing Distributed Tracing
 * 11.6.
 Viewing Cluster’s Logs
-12. Setting an alarm for the K8s Cluster Using Anteon Alerts, and Getting an Alerting Message Via Mail When Running a Dummy Load
+12. Setting an Alarm for the K8s Cluster Using Anteon Alerts, and Getting an Alerting Message Via Mail When Running a Dummy Load
 13. Conclusion
 14. Next post
 15. References

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 #### If you liked the article, I would be happy if you clicked on the [Medium Following](https://cmakkaya.medium.com/) button to encourage me to write and not miss future articles.
-#### Your clap, follow, or subscribe, they help my articles to reach a broader audience.
+#### Your clap, follow, or subscribe they help my articles to reach a broader audience.
 Thank you in advance for them.
-#### For more info and questions, don't hesitate to get in touch with me on [Linkedin](https://www.linkedin.com/in/cumhurakkaya/) or [Medium](https://cmakkaya.medium.com/).
+#### For more info and questions, don't hesitate to get in touch with me on [LinkedIn](https://www.linkedin.com/in/cumhurakkaya/) or [Medium](https://cmakkaya.medium.com/).

 <a href="https://cumhur.akkaya.link/" target="blank"><img align="center" src="https://github.com/cmakkaya/cmakkaya/blob/main/pictures/person.jpg" height="30" width="30" /></a> [Portfolio Page](https://cumhur.akkaya.link/)